Feb 28 2022

 What Does a Wine Cellar Need?

 A wine cellar should be kept between 7°C and 18°C, as this is the optimal temperature to preserve the flavour of the wine.
-Similarly, the humidity should remain between 50% and 80% so that the corks are kept moist but the labels aren’t subject to mildew.
+Similarly, the humidity should remain between 50% and 80% so that the corks are kept moist, but the labels aren’t subject to mildew.
 On top of this, in the absence of air conditioning, ventilation is imperative to the storage of wine.
 Finally, a wine cellar should be relatively dark as UV rays can lead to the premature spoiling of wine.

 Does a Wine Cellar Require Ventilation?